 Nonetheless, the hay meadow resource in the North Pennines is declining in quality and extent, albeit at a slower rate.
 Surveys undertaken by the North Pennines AONB Partnership since 2006 indicate that many formerly species-rich meadows have lost their key indicator species such as wood crane’s-bill.
 This is likely to be due to steady intensification of farm management including the application of fertiliser.
 Research has shown that even comparatively small inputs of fertiliser can lead to a reduction in plant species diversity by favouring more competitive grasses.

 In light of the importance of the North Pennines for upland hay meadows and the threatened status of the habitat, the North Pennines AONB Partnership launched the Hay Time project in May 2006.
 Through Hay Time we aimed to conserve and enhance the hay meadows of the AONB and to increase public awareness, enjoyment and understanding of this internationally important habitat.
-Hay Time ended in 2012 but key elements of this work continue through our project Nectarworks.
+Hay Time ended in 2012 but key elements of this work continued through a successor project called Nectarworks.